jric/app_error/README.md

 ## Changelog

+- 2.4.7: Use stacktrace-parser instead of callsite for more portability
 - 2.4.6: Switch from mocha to jest to test the module
 - 2.4.5: Fix the dist* to grab all the files underneath
 - 2.4.4: Define package as files in dist* instead of just dist